Crumpet

-A crumpet (/ˈkrʌmpᵻt/) is a small griddle bread made from an unsweetened batter of water or milk, flour, and yeast, popular in the United Kingdom, Canada, New Zealand, South Africa and Australia.
+A crumpet (/ˈkrʌmpᵻt/) is a small griddle bread, originating from the United Kingdom, made from an unsweetened batter of water or milk, flour, and yeast.
+It has since become popular in Australia, Canada, New Zealand, and South Africa.

-Crumpets are regionally known as pikelets, a name also applied to a thinner, more pancake-like griddle bread; a type of the latter is referred to as a crumpet in Scotland.
+Historically, crumpets are also regionally known as "pikelets".
+This is limited, however, as pikelets are more widely known as a thinner, more pancake-like griddle bread; a type of the latter is referred to as a "crumpet" in Scotland.